webdevisme/elucidat-javascript-test/README.md

 Elucidat Javascript Coding Test

 This coding test is split into two parts, frontend focused and backend focused, please pick the one that is most relevant to your desired role.
 Fullstack developers or the adventurous can attempt both.
+Whatever test you do, please read to the end as there is information for both tests further down.

 ## Frontend Focus test